What is a Narrative Essay?

 A motif is something that recurs in a narrative and helps you stitch the parts of your essay together.
 It can be some kind of idea, object, word, image, or thought that supports your main point.

 Another good example is the motif of “doublethink” in the novel 1984 by George Orwell.
-Doublethink is this idea or reality distortion and control that manifests in the ability to fit two opposing thoughts in someone’s head and (what’s even scarier) accept the fake reality.
+Doublethink is this idea of reality distortion and control that manifests in the ability to fit two opposing thoughts in someone’s head and accept the false reality.

 5. Mood

-A mood is the emotions you want the reader to experience when reading your narrative essay.
-If set up well, it will only compliment the main message of your story.
+A mood is the overall atmosphere you set for the story.
+It is the emotions you want the reader to experience when reading your essay.
+If set up well, it will only complement the main message of your story.

 Moods can be created using a combination of methods: